Information about the

 Plan sponsors interested in learning more about adding an HCSA to their benefits plan can visit our Group Benefits business page.
 Current plan sponsors who already have an HCSA set up as part of their benefits package can connect with their account representative at any time.

 To make a claim under your HCSA, you would submit the claim online through the plan member site at www.manulife.ca/signin, or through the Manulife Mobile app.
-To begin the process, log in using the Plan Contract Number and Plan Member Certificate Number along with your password.
-When prompted, make the selection to use the balance in your HCSA for the claim.
+To begin the process, log in to your plan on the website and, when prompted, make the selection to use the balance in your HCSA for the claim.

 Claim forms for paper submission are also available on the plan member site.